Scareware: What It Is, Examples, and How to Remove It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Keep reading to learn how these attacks work, how to remove scareware with reliable antivirus software, and how to prevent it from infecting your devices.
+Keep reading to learn how these attacks work, how to spot them, and how to remove scareware from your devices with antivirus software.

 In this article